-If students or parents have any particular questions in relation to the information contained in this Curriculum Handbook or the subject selection process they should contact the Dean of Studies, Mrs Nicole Devlin; the Careers Counsellor, Ms Elizabeth Johnston or the relevant Head of Faculty.
+If students or parents have any particular questions in relation to the information contained in this Curriculum Handbook or the subject selection process they should contact the Dean of Studies, Mrs Nicole Devlin or the relevant Head of Faculty.
 Contact details are recorded at the back of this Handbook.